It’s the season for spooky! Who’s the scariest writer in the world? Tell us what terrifying wordsmith to read next in this fast, easy poll!

-Today at the Book Store Next Door, staff writer Anna found true adventure in the heart of the Earth!
-Come to 183 Middlesex Avenue between 10:00 and 4:00 today to snag it for yourself!
+Today at the Book Store Next Door, staff writer Anna found a bestseller!
+Come to 183 Middlesex Avenue between 10:00 and 4:00 today to snag it for yourself.